- Print

 This will be used in subsequent steps.
 In the example above, an Account ID of "1234-5678-9012" will be entered as "123456789012" in role ARNs

-Step 3 - Create a CloudFront distribution (if needed)
+Step 3 - (if needed) Create a CloudFront distribution

 Login to the AWS console and navigate to the CloudFront dashboard.
 Select Distributions from the navigation menu, then Create Distribution.